itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ### Optional Update Functions

 In this simple simulation, we use several, simple update functions pre-fixed with the word `fixed`.
 As the names suggest, these simplified functions use fixed quantities in the simulation.
-However, for `update_net_worth!` and `log!`, we will use the default update functions.
+However, for `update_investments!` and `log!`, we will use the default update functions.
 Each update function is described below:

 - `fixed_withdraw`: withdraw a fixed amount from investments on each time step starting at a specified age
-- `fixed_investment`: invest a fixed amount on each time step until a specified age is reached
+- `invest!`: invest a specified amount on each time step until a specified age is reached.
+In this case, we will invest a fixed     amount
-- `fixed_income`: recieve a fixed income (e.g., social security, or pension) on each time step starting at a specified age
+- `fixed_income`: recieve specified income (e.g., social security, or pension) on each time step starting at a specified age
 - `fixed_inflation`: a fixed yearly inflation rate used to adjust interest (i.e., growth) earned on investments
 - `fixed_interest`: a fixed yearly interest rate earned on intestments
-- `default_net_worth`: computes net worth on each time step based on inflation, interest, investments, and withdraws.
+- `update_investments!`: computes total value of investments on each time step based on inflation, interest, investments, and withdraws.
-- `log!`: records interest rate, inflation rate, and net worth on each time step
+- `default_log!`: records interest rate, inflation rate, and net worth on each time step

 Note: you can view additional documentation for the update functions above via `? function_name` in the REPL, or by referencing the [API](./api.md/#Update-Methods).